ShipHawk/shiphawk-ruby/README.md

     :url => "http://amzn.com/B002VH3AMK"
 )

-# Now you can create a Product using the new_category we created and our account_id:
+# Now you can create a Product using the new_category we created and your account_id:

 category_name = new_category.category